TianpeiLuke/CodeLib/src/searching/README.md

 2. __Backtracking__

+   A naive enumeration strategy when the process involves multiple steps, each has multiple choices.
 Commonly implemented in __recursive version__.
 In this code, implemented with a __stack__ of node-path and a __hash table__ of visited nodes.
 Backtracking implements a DFS-style traverse across the entire space.
 Also used in enumeration of all possible combination of components.

    Advantages for __recursive__ mode is that it is easy to code.
 The __disadvantages__ is that _repeated function calls_ waste time.
 Also for some applications, the DFS-based backtracking would go __too deep__ so that the system stack __overflow__.